-Mayor James Walker, with the parade's commissioner Roderick Kennedy, roll up Fifth Avenue for the 170th parade.
-New York City's first St. Patrick's Day parade was held in 1762, 14 years before the signing of the Declaration of Independence.
+Mayor James Walker and Roderick Kennedy, the event's commissioner, roll up Fifth Avenue in New York's 170th St. Patrick's Day parade.
+The city's first was held in 1762, more than a decade before the signing of the Declaration of Independence.

 A little boy steals a kiss while his mother looks on.
-The first St. Patrick's Day parade in the United States was actually held in Boston in 1737.
+America's first St. Patrick's Day parade was actually held in Boston in 1737.

 The parade follows a 1.5-mile route along Fifth Avenue, lasts about five hours, and is always led by the 69th Infantry Regiment (New York).